mathmohit/Mohit-Pal/index.md

 ## Preprints:

 - Mohit Pal, [Some new classes of (almost) perfect c-nonlinear permutations](https://arxiv.org/abs/2208.01004), ArXiv.

-- Mohit Pal, Pantelimon Stanica, [A connection between the boomerang uniformity and the extended differential in odd characteristic and applications](https://arxiv.org/abs/2312.01434), ArXiv.

 - Daniele Bartoli, Mohit Pal, Pantelimon Stanica, Tommaso Toccotelli, [A proof of a conjecture on trivariate permutations](https://arxiv.org/abs/2410.23097), ArXiv.